 - a.
 Breakaway wall collapse shall result from a water load less than that which would occur during the base flood; and - b.
 The elevated portion of the building and supporting foundation system shall not be subject to collapse, displacement, or other structural damage due to the effects of wind and water loads acting simultaneously on all building components (structural and nonstructural).
-Maximum wind and water loading values to be used in the determination shall each have a one percent chance of being equaled or exceed in any given year (100 year mean recurrence interval). - iii.
-If Breakaway walls are utilized, such enclosed space shall not be used for human habitation but solely for parking of vehicles, building access, or storage. - iv.
+Maximum wind and water loading values to be used in the determination shall each have a one percent chance of being equaled or exceed in any given year (100 year mean recurrence interval).

+- iv.
+If Breakaway walls are utilized, such enclosed space shall not be used for human habitation but solely for parking of vehicles, building access, or storage. - v.
 Prior to construction, plans for any structure that will have breakaway walls must be submitted to the Zoning Official for approval. - C. SAND DUNES There shall be no alteration of sand dunes which could increase potential flood damage. - 15.5.4 FLOODWAY located within areas of special flood hazard are areas designated as floodways.
 Since the flood way is in an extremely hazardous area due to the velocity of floodwaters which carry debris, potential projectiles and erosion potential, the following provisions apply: - A. Prohibit encroachments, including fill, new construction, substantial improvements and other development within the adopted regulatory floodway unless certification, with supporting technical data, by a Connecticut registered professional engineer is provided demonstrating, through hydrologic and hydraulic analyses performed in accordance with standard engineering practice, that encroachments shall not result in any (0.00 feet) increase in flood levels during occurrence of the base flood discharge published by FEMA.
-Fences in the floodway must be aligned with the flow and be of an open design.
+Buildings and structures meeting the standard above and located in whole or in part in the floodway shall be designed and constructed in accordance with ASCE 24.
+Fences in the floodway must be aligned with the flow and be of an open design. - 15.5.5 Standards for Development in Areas of Shallow Flooding (Zones AO and AH)